 If you are interested in VirTra’s coursework and want to learn how to incorporate it into your agency’s training regime, contact a specialist.

 With all these factors to consider, you may be wondering what the right answer is.
 That is where VirTra’s V-VICTA® curriculum comes in.
 Our curriculum mitigates 60+ hours of research, prep and approvals of instructor man hours per one hour of finished curriculum.
-It also maximizes training session time for optimal learning and retention.
+It also optimizes training session time for maximum learning.

 On top of those benefits, VirTra puts our V-VICTA courses through a rigorous approval process with IADLEST.
 IADLEST offers the National Certification Program (NCP) of which sets a high standard in providing quality education for law enforcement nationwide.
 This means that all of our courses are equipped with extensive training materials for your team to work through.

-NCP certified courses are also accepted by all participating POST organizations providing a trustworthy, time and cost-effective way for your officers to earn their de-escalation training certifications.
+NCP certified courses are also accepted by all participating POST organizations providing a trustworthy, time and cost-effective way for your officers to earn their certification de-escalation training for police.

 VirTra is also the only simulator company that provides a certified curriculum for law enforcement, which is free when included with our training simulators.

-In our training simulators, officers can put their de-escalation certifications to practice with intensive training scenarios.
+In our training simulators, officers can put their certification de-escalation training for police to practice with intensive training scenarios.
 Our professionally-produced scenarios include real actors simulating real-world situations.
 Most of the scenarios contain on average over 85 different branching options based on the officer’s actions.
 In the scenarios, trainees must use quick decision-making skills to de-escalate the situation to the best of their ability.

 The additional scenario training adds immense value to the curriculum by allowing officers to test their classroom knowledge in a stress-inducing environment, preparing them for the real-world.

 If your department does not have the current means for a VirTra simulator but still wants to experience our V-VICTA curriculum, you have another option!